daiphuongngo/SQL-Murder-Mystery-Northwestern-University-knight-lab/README.md

 "A crime has taken place and the detective needs your help.
 The detective gave you the crime scene report, but you somehow lost it.
 You vaguely remember that the crime was a ​murder​ that occurred sometime on ​Jan.15, 2018​ and that it took place in ​SQL City​.
 Start by retrieving the corresponding crime scene report from the police department’s database."
 `

+Here I will use WITH sub-queries to seperate witness 1 and 2 into the witness group.

 #### Witnesses

 ```